kazcfz/NekoNekoNyaa-Manager/README.md

     <img src="https://i.imgur.com/LTVnTvu.png" alt="Mole" width="200" height="200">
 </p>

-# NekoNekoNyaa-Manager
+# NekoNekoNyaa Manager
-NekoNekoNyaa-Manager is a comprehensive management system designed for the Neko Neko Nyaa hobby shop.
+NekoNekoNyaa Manager is a comprehensive management system designed for the Neko Neko Nyaa hobby shop.
 This application provides a centralized solution for efficiently handling various aspects of the hobby shop operations, catering to both the manager and the shop admin.
 <br><br>

 ## Features